 - Contents of the request string

 - Contents of the data string

 - Length in bytes of the data string

-Because DBCHCL does not parse the request string, the application program must check whether the request string contains a USING clause and to set Using Data Length appropriately.
+Since DBCHCL does not parse the request string, the application must check whether the request string contains a USING row descriptor and then to set USING-data-length appropriately.